openmls/openmls/book/src/user_manual/sub-groups.md

 # Sub-group branching

-Sometimes a subset of the members in a group want to continue in a separate, smaller group without going through a full fresh key exchange.
+Sometimes a subset of the members in a group want to continue in a separate, smaller group without setting up an new group from scratch.
 MLS supports this with *sub-group branching* ([RFC 9420 §11.3]): a new group is created with the same parameters as an existing (parent) group, and its key schedule is seeded with a resumption PSK derived from the parent.
 This cryptographically ties the new